-Phone.
-Many services are available by phone.

-- Ordering forms, instructions, and publications.
-Call 1-800-829-3676 to order current and prior year forms, instructions, and publications. - Asking tax questions.
+- Phone.
+Many services are available by phone. - Ordering forms, instructions, and publications.
+Call 1-800-829-3676 to order current-year forms, instructions, and publications and prior-year forms and instructions.
+You should receive your order within 10 days. - Asking tax questions.
 Call the IRS with your tax questions at 1-800-829-1040. - Solving problems.
-Take advantage of Everyday Tax Solutions service by calling your local IRS office to set up an in-person appointment at your convenience.
-Check your local directory assistance or www.irs.gov for the numbers. - TTY/TDD equipment.
-If you have access to TTY/TDD equipment, call 1-800-829-4059 to ask tax questions or to order forms and publications. - TeleTax topics.
-Call 1-800-829-4477 to listen to pre-recorded messages covering various tax topics.
+You can get face-to-face help solving tax problems every business day in IRS Taxpayer Assistance Centers.
+An employee can explain IRS letters, request adjustments to your account, or help you set up a payment plan.
+Call your local Taxpayer Assistance Center for an appointment.
+To find the number, go to www.irs.gov or look in the phone book under "United States Government, Internal Revenue Service." - TTY/TDD equipment.
+If you have access to TTY/TDD equipment, call 1-800-829-4059 to ask tax or account questions or to order forms and publications. - TeleTax topics.
+Call 1-800-829-4477 to listen to pre-recorded messages covering various tax topics. - Refund information.
+If you would like to check the status of your 2003 refund, call 1-800-829-4477 for automated refund information and follow the recorded instructions or call 1-800-829-1954.
+Be sure to wait at least 6 weeks from the date you filed your return (3 weeks if you filed electronically) and have your 2003 tax return available because you will need to know your filing status and the exact whole dollar amount of your refund.